panda3d/panda3d-docs/programming/scene-graph/searching-scene-graph.rst

 The default flags are ``+h-s-i``.

-The :meth:`~panda3d.core.NodePath.find` method searches for a single node that matches the path string given.
+The :meth:`~.NodePath.find` method searches for a single node that matches the path string given.
 If there are multiple matches, the method returns the shortest match.
 If it finds no match, it will return an empty NodePath.
-On the other hand, :meth:`~panda3d.core.NodePath.findAllMatches` will return all NodePaths found, shortest first.
+On the other hand, :meth:`~.NodePath.find_all_matches` will return all NodePaths found, shortest first.

 .. only:: python